grahamwhaley/runtime/docs/architecture/architecture.md

 On the host, each container process is reaped by a Docker specific (`containerd-shim`) monitoring daemon.
-As Clear Containers processes run inside their own virtual machines, `containerd-shim` can not monitor, control or reap them. `cc-oci-runtime` fixes that issue by creating an [additional shim process (`cc-shim`)](https://github.com/01org/cc-oci-runtime/tree/master/shim) between `containerd-shim` and `cc-proxy`.
+As Clear Containers processes run inside their own virtual machines, `containerd-shim` can not monitor, control or reap them. `cc-runtime` fixes that issue by creating an [additional shim process (`cc-shim`)](https://github.com/01org/cc-oci-runtime/tree/master/shim) between `containerd-shim` and `cc-proxy`.
 A `cc-shim` instance will both forward signals and `stdin` streams to the container process on the guest and pass the container `stdout` and `stderr` streams back to the Docker engine via `containerd-shim`.
-`cc-oci-runtime` creates a `cc-shim` daemon for each Docker container and for each command Docker wants to run within an already running container (`docker exec`).
+`cc-runtime` creates a `cc-shim` daemon for each Docker container and for each command Docker wants to run within an already running container (`docker exec`).

 The container workload, i.e. the actual OCI bundle rootfs, is exported from the host to